Pete's Submitted Recipes«

 That's about it really... you can add whatever else you like... rosemary, thyme, soy sauce...
 I usually do, but it really doesn't add much flavor.
 This is all about adding moisture so the bird doesn't get dry when you cook it.
 Make sure the water covers the bird.
 I've heard you can get an overly salty bird if you brine it too long, but that's never happened to me.
 Just to be safe, don't brine for longer than 24 hours.

-I usually use my 5 gallon wort kettle to brine in and then take a shelf out of the fridge to make room.
+I use my 5 gallon wort kettle to brine in for a 10-15lb. bird and then take a shelf out of the fridge to make room.
 If you don't have one, or if you don't have room in the fridge, you can use a cooler with ice water like my buddy Jeff from OneCoolTuna ( http://www.onecooltuna.com ) did.
 I posted some photos of his technique.

 Tips for cooking: